NBISweden/workshop-reproducible-research/docs/rmarkdown.md

     software (if you haven't done so already) when doing this tutorial, if you're having trouble using Conda.
 Conda is, however, the recommended way.

-## The basics

-* Start RStudio
-* Select: File --> New File --> R Markdown
-* You might get prompted to install a few required packages - do so!
+## Writing in R Markdown

-* In the window that opens, select: *Document and HTML* (should be default), and click *Ok*.
-This will open a template R Markdown document for you
+Let's begin with starting RStudio and opening a new file (*File* --> *New File* --> *R Markdown*).
+If you're using Conda you should have all the packages needed, but install anything that RStudio prompts you to.
+In the window that opens, select *Document and HTML* (which should be the default), and click *Ok*.
+This will open a template R Markdown document for you.
 On the top is a so called YAML header:

 ```yaml
 ---